ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 Each dataset in dataARC is mapped to the community’s set of shared concepts by its contributor, who is an expert in a specific discipline and has a broad familiarity with the other disciplines represented in our tool.
 Different data contributors will have different ideas about which concepts their data speaks to most directly.
 This is quite normal, even inevitable!
 Different disciplines prioritise different concepts and these priorities change as research trends shift over time.
 An unintended outcome of this situation is that a search on any given concept will become discipline specific.
 The aim of the dataARC search tool is to encourage interdisciplinary search and to help its users to see connections and find data across these conceptual divides between specialisms and disciplines.

-Let’s explore this with an example:
+Let's explore this with an example:

   A specialist in Saga Studies might feel confident that some of her data is directly relevant to studies of production, but not feel confident that it provides direct evidence for animal husbandry.
 A zooarchaeologist might think that some of his data speaks directly to animal husbandry, but that the concept of production is too broad to be useful.
 These two researchers won’t map their data to the same concepts.
 This means that a search on any given concept will  likely miss out relevant data from other disciplines because of basic gaps in their core vocabularies and how researchers trained in them think about their data.